looking for buy & hold rentals

 The following are ratios for three of the assets discussed above:

 We all know money is the number one things couples fight about.
 But finally here is it quantified.
 Source – https://qz.com/quartzy/1551272/here-is-the-probability-you-will-break-up-with-your-partner/

 Application of These Concepts

-Look I’m not saying that I don’t like my job, but I cannot see myself being there forever such as 20-30 years.
+Look I’m not saying that I didn’t like my job, but I just couldn’t see myself being there forever such as 20-30 years.

 I was in a job where the company was very conservative and “that bus” came around and ran people over continuously.
 It sucked.
 But little did my boss and my bosses know was that I quietly made more money (salary plus passive income) than both of them at the age of 28.
 The epiphany occurred one day, why the heck would I want to work 50% harder (deal with 100% more BS working for jerks) and get paid just 8% more (12% if I negotiated my strengths or sucked up to my boss).
 As a result, I transitioned jobs, took a small pay cut, and started drinking Simple Passive Cashflow Lattes every morning.

 I’m not advocating getting a bunch of rentals, quit your job, and then spend every minute drinking Margaritas/Pina Coladas on the beach.
 Now when you have the freedom (after spending a few unfulfilling days with Margaritas/Pina Coladas), I hope you devote your time doing good the greater good.